yamadapc/jsdoctest/README.md

 useful.
 Better documentation will be added if the project raises in complexity.

 ## Usage
-The recommended way of using jsdoctest is to use it [`mocha`](https://github.com/mochajs/mocha).
+The recommended way of using jsdoctest is to use [`mocha`](https://github.com/mochajs/mocha).
 That is made possible with:
 ```bash
 npm i mocha jsdoctest